 Articles published in racing magazines and newspapers are not usually indexed in periodical indexes.
 The Stock Car Racing Collection maintains a clippings file of material on more than 1500 subjects.
 Click HERE to see the list of topics in the clippings file.
 You can also browse through the issues of racing periodicals in the Stock Car Racing Collection.

 Find articles on racing that appear in general periodicals, such as Newsweek, the Wall Street Journal, and Fortune, by looking for your topic in such databases as Academic Search Premier and Business Complete.
-You can search several general databases at once by going to the Library catalog and selecting the Articles option.
+You can search several general databases at once by going to the Library catalog and selecting the Articles Only option.

 Recommended databases are listed on these Library Guides: